clash82/notes/ezplatform-installation-osx/index.md

 Modify virtual host file based on dev environment (or use template below):

-*Replace `---USER_ID---` variable with current user ID.
-Use `whoami` command to get effective user ID of currently logged user.*
+*Replace `---USER_ID---` variable (used on line 5 and 8) with current user ID.
+Use `whoami` command to get effective user ID of currently logged user.
+If you want to use default virtual host template (delivered with eZ Publish/Platform package) all you have to do is setup lines 1, 2, 3, 5, 8 and 17.*

-{% highlight apacheconf %}
+{% highlight apacheconf linenos %}
 <VirtualHost *:80>
     ServerName ez1.lh
     ServerAlias ez1.lh